General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Introduction

-An extensive body of work implicitly characterizes the implicit bias of optimization algorithms as solutions to various convex programs~\citep{soudry2018implicit,ji2019implicit,ji2020gradient,ji2021characterizing,gunasekar2018characterizing,gunasekar2018implicit,woodworth2020kernel,nacson2019convergence}.
-The convex program formulation typically does not admit a closed-form solution with the exception of gradient descent and the squared loss (which yields the MNI for linear models~\citep{engl1996regularization}).
-Early work here was tailored to exponential-tailed losses~\citep{soudry2018implicit,ji2019implicit}, and their established equivalence to the MNI and thereby the squared loss~\citep{muthukumar2021classification,hsu2021proliferation,wang2022binary,wang2021benign,cao2021risk} in turn heavily rely on the intermediate SVM formulation.
-The more recent works~\citep{nacson2019convergence,ji2020gradient,ji2021characterizing} study some non-exponential losses, but leave the exact nature of the implicit bias somewhat mysterious other than that the ensuing convex program no longer corresponds to the max-margin SVM.
-For example,~\cite[Figure 1]{ji2020gradient} provides a simulated example for which exponential and polynomial losses induce very different directions, and~\cite[Proposition 12]{ji2020gradient} provides an example under which the margin can be arbitrarily worse for polynomial losses.
+\paragraph{Implicit bias characterization of optimization algorithms:} In the modern high-dimensional regime, infinitely many solutions achieve zero training loss for most canonical choices of training loss functions.
+Therefore, it is not only the loss function but also the choice of optimization algorithm that determines the eventual solution, commonly called the \emph{implicit bias}.
+An extensive body of work implicitly characterizes this implicit bias of optimization algorithms as solutions to various convex programs~\citep{telgarsky2013margins,soudry2018implicit,ji2019implicit,ji2020gradient,ji2021characterizing,gunasekar2018characterizing,gunasekar2018implicit,woodworth2020kernel,nacson2019convergence}.
+The convex program formulation typically does not admit a closed-form solution, except for gradient descent and the squared loss (which yields the MNI for linear models~\citep{engl1996regularization}).
+Early work here was tailored to exponentially-tailed losses~\citep{soudry2018implicit,ji2019implicit}, and their established equivalence to the MNI and thereby the squared loss~\citep{muthukumar2021classification,hsu2021proliferation,wang2022binary,wang2021benign,cao2021risk} in turn heavily rely on the intermediate SVM formulation.
+The more recent works~\citep{nacson2019convergence,ji2020gradient,ji2021characterizing} study some non-exponential losses, but leave the exact nature of the implicit bias somewhat mysterious, other than that the ensuing convex program no longer corresponds to the max-margin SVM.
+For example,~\cite[Figure 1]{ji2020gradient} provides a simulated example for which exponential and polynomial losses induce very different directions, and~\cite[Proposition 12]{ji2020gradient} provides an example under which the training data margin can be arbitrarily worse for polynomial losses.
 These are specialized examples of $2$-dimensional data that is linearly separable; therefore, do not apply to the high-dimensional regime of interest.
-The question of whether such heavy-tailed losses are actually provably worse than exponential losses is left open.
+Whether such heavy-tailed losses are actually provably worse than exponentially-tailed losses is left open.
+Our results in this work imply intriguing similarities, but also differences, between heavy-tailed losses and exponential losses in the high-dimensional regime.